Protect Your Family on the Road

 Source: The Dominion Post, “Families Key, but Docs have a Big Role in Driving Decisions,” AP: Lauran Neergaard, Associated Press writer Carla K. Johnson in Chicago contributed to this report,Washington, September 27, 2012.

-That was one of the final texts written by 21-year-old Chance Bothe before his truck plummeted off a Texas bridge and into a ravine.
-Bothe miraculously survived despite suffering brain injuries and breaking nearly every bone in his body, including his cheekbones, neck and skull.
+That was one of the final texts written by a 21-year-old before his truck plummeted off a Texas bridge and into a ravine.
+The young man miraculously survived despite suffering brain injuries and breaking nearly every bone in his body, including his cheekbones, neck, and skull.
 He also had to be brought back to life three times, reports WBTV.

-This past Wednesday Bothe left the hospital after a six-month stay that included numerous reconstructive surgeries and intensive rehabilitation (he even had to learn how to speak again).
-Though the incident took place January 24, only now is he able to discuss the crash.
+This past Wednesday the young man left the hospital after a six-month stay that included numerous reconstructive surgeries and intensive rehabilitation (he even had to learn how to speak again).
+Though the incident took place on January 24, only now is he able to discuss the crash.

 As smartphones increasingly play a role in our lives, so too does distracted driving.
-Dr. Jacob Joseph from Bothe’s rehabilitation program told the Daily News that the he is treating an increased number of patients injured because of texting on the road.
-“And unfortunately I don’t think we’re going to see a decrease in that anytime soon,” Dr. Joseph said.
+A doctor from the young man’s rehabilitation program told the Daily News that he is treating an increased number of patients injured because of texting on the road.
+“And unfortunately I don’t think we’re going to see a decrease in that anytime soon.”

 But driving under the influence of your phone isn’t the only issue; pedestrians are also in danger.
 Recent security camera footage revealed a shocking incident in which a Philadelphia man fell onto train tracks as he distractedly walked and talked on his cellphone.
 (Luckily there were no trains were headed his way, and the man escaped to safety.)

-“If I had a kid 16 years old starting to drive, they could have a phone but the texting feature wouldn’t be on it,” Bothe’s father suggests.
+“If I had a kid 16 years old starting to drive, they could have a phone but the texting feature wouldn’t be on it,” the young man’s father suggests.

 If you would like more information about texting while driving or need help in navigating the insurance claims process after having been injured by someone else’s negligence or carelessness in WV, please click here.
-Jeff Robinette at the Robinette Legal Group in Morgantown answers questions like yours everyday and would be happy to answer yours.
-Call 304-594-1800 or 304-216-6695 today.
+Jeff Robinette at the Robinette Legal Group in Morgantown answers questions like yours every day and would be happy to answer yours.
+Call 304-594-1800 today.

 Attorney Accuses Todd May of Causing the Accident that Ended His Life